Homeschooling in California? Here’s your plan.

 Private School Affidavit

-Issued by: California Department of Education (CDE), Superintendent of Public Instruction
+Issued by: California Department of Education (CDE)

 When due: October 1 through October 15 annually